Every year, millions of people die needlessly from preventable medical errors.

 The Patient Safety Movement Foundation (PSMF) is a commitments-based global non-profit that has a bold goal to achieve ZERO preventable deaths in hospitals.
 PSMF works with partners in more than 50 countries worldwide.
 The organization is based in Irvine, California.

 Sands is a UK charity that works across the country to support anyone affected by the death of a baby; improve the care bereaved parents receive from health care and other professionals; and reduce the number of babies who do die by funding research and working closely with other organisations to create a world where fewer babies die.

 Experiencing the loss of a pregnancy or the death of a baby is devastating.
 But you aren’t alone.
 Pregnancy and Infant Loss Network is here to help, with free group and individual peer-support services offered to families across Ontario, Canada.

 AvMA is a UK charity for patient safety & justice.
 We support people affected by avoidable harm in healthcare; to help them achieve justice; and to promote better patient safety for all.

 Helpline: +44 808 164 3332

-COVID-19 Bereavement Support Fundraiser During these unprecedented times, the need for support and counselling has never been greater, and yet for so many, it's simply not an option.
-We're raising money to help those in need, aiming to provide online grief support for people who are also experiencing financial hardship.
+During these challenging times, the need for support and counselling has never been greater, and yet for so many, it is simply not an option.
+We are raising money to provide online grief support for people who are also experiencing financial hardship.
 To nominate someone to recieve this support, or if you are able to donate, please follow the links below.
 Your support is greatly appreciated.